 User: “Now write an introduction for this blog post.”

 Each user’s prompt is linked to the previous one, but the user doesn’t use the AI’s exact words to construct the following prompt.
-Each prompt sets a new task that builds on the previous one but does not necessarily delve deeper into the AI’s previous response.
+Each prompt sets a new task that builds on the previous one but does not necessarily delve deeper into the AI’s previous response. - Self-Consistency: This technique involves asking the model to ensure the consistency of its responses over time.

 E.g., “You are an AI trained on a dataset until 2021.
-Can you provide a brief history of artificial intelligence until your last training data?”
+Can you provide a brief history of artificial intelligence until your last training data?” - ReAct: ReAct or Referential Actions guide the model to refer to its previous responses and build upon them.

-• Reverse prompt engineering: Introduces a unique aspect to our interaction with AI.
+E.g., “Imagine you’re a historian AI analyzing a historical document.
+Please highlight the key events mentioned in the document and provide additional context or background information.” - Reverse prompt engineering: Introduces a unique aspect to our interaction with AI.
 Instead of initiating a prompt and examining the AI’s response, reverse engineering works otherwise.
 It begins with a specified output, and from there, we work backward to construct a prompt that would direct the AI to generate that response.
 It mirrors the process of solving a complex equation or puzzle, using the answer to decipher the question.
 This approach is valuable in training AI models to perform more accurately and effectively.

 E.g., For a simple prompt, ask, “What prompt could lead to the following response?”